nathanielgreen/stylescan/README.md

 versions of Chrome and Firefox.
 Proper support is not planned for this project, as this was only a tech test.

+All code was written by [Nathaniel Green](http://github.com/nathanielgreen), with no frameworks or bootstrap being used in the design or creation of the website, aside from MarvelApp Devices for the transparent images of the phones, provided in the [devices.min.css](./stylesheets/devices.min.css) file.

 ## Feature Set